Rainfall Warning Continues

 - White River – Dubreuilville

-Rain at times heavy is expected for areas near Lake Superior today and tonight as a strong low pressure system approaches the area.

-Total rainfall amounts between 50 and 90 mm are likely by Thursday morning, with the heaviest amounts expected north of Sault Ste.
+Over 60 mm rainfall has been reported today over areas east of Lake Superior.
+The rain will continue tonight with total rainfall amounts between 60 and 90 mm are likely by Thursday morning, with the heaviest amounts expected north of Sault Ste.
 Marie.

-Over the Sault Ste.
-Marie area, a break in the precipitation is expected for much of the morning.
-However, rain at times heavy is expected to redevelop this afternoon.

 The rain will taper off to a few showers by Thursday.